Museum of the Game ®

 Sending Notice - DMCA: Designated Agent:

-• You may send DMCA notices to '[email protected]' or written notification via regular mail (postal mail, FedEx, or UPS) to the following address.
+• You may send DMCA notices to '[email protected]' or preferably written notification via regular mail on company letterhead (postal mail, FedEx, or UPS) to the following address.
 Please note that, due to security concerns, attachments cannot be accepted.
 Accordingly, any notification of infringement submitted electronically with an attachment will not be received or processed.
 Please note that due to spam filters and other flaws in email, it would be improper to assume we have received your email unless you have received a confirmation from us.
 It is our goal to confirm the receipt of such email within 72 hours of arrival.
 If you do not receive such a confirmation, please email us again or contact us at the address below:

 WebMagic, Inc. - DMCA Department